guenthertom/stata-crashcourse/_sources/units/unit05_data_inspection/README.md

 <details>
 <summary>💡 Hint</summary>

-You only have this one variable in the data set. <br> A negative number in the command means you are counting backwards, starting at the very last observation. <br>
+Assume that you only have this one variable in the dataset. <br> A negative number in the command means you are counting backwards, starting at the very last observation. <br>
-In Stata, the first entry of an ordered list gets the index 1.
+In Stata, the first entry of an ordered list has the index 1.

 </details>